 These headphones provide good sound quality and durably built design, though with time their bass tends to be affected.
 If you want to purchase them for home recording, they will be a good option for that, but if you plan on traveling more and making diverse performances, you would better consider other alternatives, which are more durable.

 Their drawback is that Pioneer doesn’t provide any replacement parts, so you can’t repair them with original pieces if something breaks.
 However, they are still a worthy choice, considering that they would last through many sessions and be able to deliver top sound quality.
-You can check their price here:

 10. Pioneer HDJ-2000

 Pioneer’s HDJ 2000 are the advanced version of the previously mentioned HDJ-1500.
 Their sound quality is top-class, which could also be used in studios to monitor mixes.
 These headphones are quite lightweight and offer comfort with excellent sound isolation.